autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 1. Standard Change:

+- Complexity:
-- Complexity: A standard change involves moderate to high complexity, such as implementing new features, making architectural changes, or addressing multiple interconnected issues.
-These changes often require a deeper understanding of the codebase and might involve collaboration with other team members.
+  - Moderate to high, including new features, architectural changes, or addressing multiple issues.
-- Impact: A standard change has a broader impact on the overall system.
-It might affect multiple components, alter the system's functionality, or influence performance in a significant way.
-This category includes minor feature additions and minor bug fixes that, while not necessarily complex, have notable consequences for the system.
-These changes often require thorough testing and evaluation before they can be merged into the main branch.
+  - Requires deeper understanding of the codebase and collaboration.
+- Impact:
+  - Broader system impact, affecting multiple components, functionality, or performance.
+  - Includes minor feature additions and minor bug fixes.
+  - Requires thorough testing and evaluation before merging.

 2. Small Change:

+- Complexity:
-- Complexity: A small change typically involves low complexity, such as updating documentation, making simple refactoring, or adjusting code style.
-These changes can usually be understood and reviewed quickly, often without extensive collaboration or deep knowledge of the entire codebase.
+  - Low, such as documentation updates, simple refactoring, or code style adjustments.
+  - Easy to understand and review without extensive collaboration or deep knowledge of the codebase.
-- Impact: A small change has a limited or localized impact on the system.
-It might affect only a specific component or have minimal implications for the system's overall functionality or performance.
-Small changes generally do not include minor feature additions or minor bug fixes, as those should be treated as standard changes due to their impact.
-These small changes can generally be merged more quickly and with less rigorous testing.
+- Impact:
+  - Limited or localized system impact, affecting specific components or having minimal implications on functionality or performance.
+  - Excludes minor feature additions and minor bug fixes.
+  - Can be merged quickly with less rigorous testing.

-#### Steps to use an appropriate pull request template
+##### Steps to use an appropriate pull request template

 1. Select the appropriate template, as shown in [this video](https://user-images.githubusercontent.com/31987104/184344710-2adee239-799f-4fdf-bfab-be76345bfac1.mp4).
 2. Read the selected template carefully and fill the required content.